yohannjs/AML-2019/README.md

 ## Sources and acknowledgments
 The majority of the Notebooks we use in our lectures are based on use cases illustrated in the book [Advanced Analytics with Spark](http://shop.oreilly.com/product/0636920035091.do), by Sandy Ryza, Uri Laserson, Sean Owen & Josh Wills.

 Some Notebooks are instead based on publicly available data, for which we defined the tasks to complete.
+Also, some Notebooks have no guidelines whatsoever, and we call these Challenges.

 Finally, some Notebooks are private, and cannot be pushed to this repository.
 This is the case for industrial Notebooks, taking the form of use cases by Data Scientists from companies we are in contact with.